-Forty Five Downstairs is a creative hub that regularly showcases artists, but it can also host your Melbourne wedding.
-The theatre and gallery are a mixture of trendy and classy, and you can hold your wedding ceremony and/or the reception at Forty Five Downstairs.
+Usually, a creative hub showcasing artists, Forty Five Downstairs is a truly unique space and worth considering for your Melbourne wedding.
+With a mixture of trendy and classy, the theatre and gallery can hold your wedding ceremony and/or reception.
 Availability is limited, however, and the theatre season comes first—so if you’d like to book a date within the next 12-15 months, do it now.

 Check out their website here: www.fortyfivedownstairs.com/wp2016/

 Ready to choose your own décor, caterer, and all the other details?
 Described as a “blank canvas” ready for you’re dream event, Two Ton Max is a simple venue that’s ready for your vision.